bro74/e-commerce-back-end/README.md

 # e-commerce-back-end

 ## Description
 This is a code built from a starter code to create the back end for e-commerce (internet retail) sites.
-Thlogo maker to generate a simple VSG logo built from scratch.
 The user is a manager at an internet retail company who wants a back end for my e-commerce website that uses the latest technologies, so their company can compete with other e-commerce companies.

 ### Technologies